hm-lang/core/proposals/README.md

 SomeAnimal goes()   # prints "saunters"
 ```

+TODO: discuss wrapper class which allocates enough data for any child class; if some child
+class takes up too much memory it's created as a new unique pointer.

 This is less surprising than the C++ behavior.
 But in cases where users want to gain back
 the no-dynamically-allocated class instances, we have a `@only` annotation that can be used
 on the type.
 E.g., `SomeVariable: @only someType` will ensure that `SomeVariable` is